simonprovost/scikit-longitudinal/README.md

 ## <a id="citation"></a>📝 How to Cite?

-Paper's citation information will be added here once published.
-Currently, it has been submitted to a conference.
-In the meantime, for the repository, utilise the button top right corner of the repository "How to cite?".
-Or open the following citation file: [CITATION.cff](./CITATION.cff).
+Paper has been submitted to a conference.
+In the meantime, for the repository, utilise the button top right corner of the repository "How to cite?", or open the following citation file: [CITATION.cff](./CITATION.cff).

 ## <a id="license"></a>🔐 License